 Players should bring Wound Trackers for their army.
 GW Wound Trackers or any 10-sided die works perfect for this.

-Due to space requirements and physical table setup, It is strongly recommended that each player bring a laser pointer or Line Of Sight system and a display table or tray with legs to place their books and unused models on during the event.
+Due to space requirements and physical table setup, It is strongly recommended that each player bring a Line Of Sight system and a display table or tray with legs to place their books and unused models on during the event.

 The venue has a concrete floor.
 Rubber floor mats made for standing on hard floors for long periods of time are highly recommended.